shkyler/gmit-pands-project/README.md

 As can be see from above there is definitely some distinction of the petal widths between the 3 species.
 The setosa petals are narrower and do not overlap with the other two species of iris.
 There is a small amount of overlap between the versicolor and virginica species - however the petal width is definitely a useful charactersitic in the classification of the flower types.

-Based on the four histograms, the sepal lenghts and widths are not very useful in determining the class of a particular flower species.
-The petal lenghts and widths are much more distinct and therefore useful in the classification process.
+Based on the four histograms, the sepal lengths and widths are not very useful in determining the class of a particular flower species.
+The petal lengths and widths are much more distinct and therefore useful in the classification process.
 This can be corrobrated by some analysis of the data carried out by the UCI machine learning repository [19].

 This analysis calculates a 'class correlation co-efficient' for each of the 4 characterisitics.
 They list the results as follows:
 * Sepal Length - 0.7826